Jathin04Jan/Multi-Tenant-SaaS-Chatbot-Platform/backend/README.md

 - **PATCH** `/api/v1/bots/{bot_id}` - Update bot details and configuration
 - **DELETE** `/api/v1/bots/{bot_id}` - Delete a bot and its dependent records

+### Draft Bot Endpoints (Bot Creation Wizard)

+- **GET** `/api/v1/bots/draft` - Get the current user's draft bot (if exists)
+- **POST** `/api/v1/bots/draft` - Create or update a draft bot (one per user, enforced)
+- **DELETE** `/api/v1/bots/draft` - Delete the current user's draft bot and associated assets (logo, documents)

+**Draft Bot System**: Each user can have only one draft bot at a time.
+This is enforced at the API level.
+Draft bots are used during the 7-step bot creation wizard to persist progress.
+All configuration (branding, tone, guardrails) is saved to the database immediately when the user clicks "Next" on each step.
+When the wizard is completed, the draft bot's status is changed to `active`.

 ## 📦 Installation Snippet Endpoints

 - **POST** `/api/v1/bots/{bot_id}/snippets` - Create or get installation snippet (one per bot, auto-created)